Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/single-property-source/README.md

 # Using Key Vault Secrets With Spring Cloud Azure Key Vault Secrets Starter

 This sample illustrates the simplest usage of `spring-cloud-azure-starter-keyvault-secrets`.
-To learn all features, please refer to [reference doc](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html).
+To learn all features, please refer to [reference doc](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#secret-management).

 ## What You Will build

+You will build an application that use `spring-cloud-azure-starter-keyvault-secrets` to retrieve secrets from [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).

 ## What You Need